 Mesa Verde is one of six middle schools in the Poway Unified School District.
 The school serves a culturally and ethnically diverse middle class population of students who live in single-family homes and apartments west of Interstate 15 and clustered near Route 56.
 There are fifteen different ethnic groups represented within our student body of just over 1300 students.
 54% of our student population is Caucasian, 24% is Asian, 8% is Filipino, 7% is Hispanic, and 2% is African American.
 The number of students who receive free and reduced lunches has remained fairly constant at 6% of the total student population.
 Special needs populations include RSP, ELL, SDC, SDCCS and GATE.
 Each special needs population is served according to state law and individual requirements.
 In addition to the aforementioned, there are a number of other support and intervention efforts for those students struggling or requiring extra attention: AVID, Before and After School Programs, Student Success Clubs, Tutorials, and Student Support Groups.

 The staff of 82 certificated and classified employees strives to provide the very best educational experience possible for the 1,300 students who call Mesa Verde home.
-MVMS employs 43 full time teachers and 4 part-time teachers, plus 6 additional certificated specialists: two full time administrators, one part-time Librarian, one and a half counselors, one school psychologist, and one speech therapist.
+MVMS employs 43 full time teachers and 4 part-time teachers, plus 6 additional certificated specialists, 3 full time administrators, 1 part-time Librarian, 2 full time counselors, one school psychologist, and one speech therapist.
 Mesa Verde also benefits from the assistance of 36 additional classified staff members who serve in a variety of capacities: instructional assistants, office staff, custodians, and cafeteria workers.

 Mesa Verde Middle School enjoys an excellent reputation within the immediate and outer lying communities of San Diego and Poway.
 MVMS became the first school at the secondary level within the Poway Unified School District to achieve an API score over 900.
 Mesa Verde currently has an API score of 933.
 MVMS is a California Distinguished School and a National Blue Ribbon School of Excellence.
 Students and teachers from MVMS are routinely honored for excellence each year from outside agencies like the San Diego County Fair, the California Association of Directors of Activities, the California Association of Student Leaders, the Science Olympiad, and from various service clubs (e.g.: Lions Club, Rotary Club, etc.) and Regional and State Band and Orchestra organizations.